Keep in touch

 Completion of a Diploma of Nursing (in the last 10 years) from Federation University, TAFE Gippsland or equivalent.
 Locality preference for students in regional areas.

-On successful completion of this program you will be eligible to apply for registration as both a registered nurse and midwife with the Australian Health Practitioner Regulation Agency (AHPRA).
+On successful completion of this course you will be eligible to apply for registration as both a registered nurse and midwife with the Australian Health Practitioner Regulation Agency (AHPRA).

 To help you get the most from your online learning experience, it's important that you own or have frequent access to a fast and reliable computer that's ideally not more than two years old.